ADLNext/tennis/README.md

 - `tennis_simulation.ipynb`: a notebook exploring the possibility of modeling a tennis game as a stochastic simulation; the dataset is the same used in the `tennis_p2p.ipynb` notebook.
 WIP.

+- `tennis_clf.py`: this script uses the data preprocessing from the CNN approach with multiple configurations of MLPs.

 ### CNN for score prediction

 This brave approach uses a Convolutional Neural Network to try and predict the scores of a tennis match.

 The folder `support` contains support scripts to preprocess data; these scripts can be useful for different approaches as well.

-The script `tennis_convolution.py` implements a CNN for regression in tensorflow, including loss function and optimizer.
+The script `tennis_convolution.py` implements a CNN in tensorflow, including loss function and optimizer.
-It's a work in progress and I haven't been able to properly test it because of the computing power required.
+It's a work in progress and I still need to go through the math for the convolution and pooling layers.